Apple's products are driven by UX research strategy, Are you using UX strategy for your product? Early-stage, mature or growth? We can help.

 UX Strategy One: Customer Journey Map

-Customer Journey maps are suitable for products that are essential to all product stages.
+Customer Journey maps are suitable for products essential to all product stages.
 Products have found their target audience and chosen paths for their UI.
-However, they need to understand the user’s thinking process further when they engage in different interactions on products.
-The Customer Journey Map is a timeline of user interactions that describes the users’ thoughts and emotions during the journey process.
-Customer Journey Map is different from user flow.
-Unlike user flow maps in the building stage of UX that focus on the technical aspect of tasks that users engage in, the customer Journey map discusses interactions and the psychology of users’ emotions.
+However, they need to understand the user's thinking process further when they engage in different interactions with products.
+The Customer Journey Map is a timeline of user interactions that describes the users' thoughts and emotions during the journey process.
+The Customer Journey Map is different from the user flow.
+Unlike user flow maps in the building stage of UX that focus on the technical aspect of tasks that users engage in, the customer journey map discusses interactions and the psychology of users' emotions.
 Customer Journey maps would be in the analyzed stage of the UX process.

 - Stage One: Defining the scope

 - Stage Two: Defining a user persona

 - Stage Three: Defining scenario and user expectations